softwaresaved/distance-consultancy/index.md

 * [Non-code Components](./developer/NonCodeComponents.html): non-code components.
 * [Third-party Components](./developer/ThirdPartyComponents.html): third-party components written by others and which are needed to build Distance and/or are shipped with Distance.

-Directory structures:
+Folder structures:

-* [Source Code and Binaries](./developer/SourceCodeAndBinaries.html): directory structure of sources of code and non-code components and scripts.
+* [Source Code and Binaries](./developer/SourceCodeAndBinaries.html): folder structure of sources of code and non-code components and scripts.
-* [Release Structure](./developer/ReleaseStructure.html): Distance for Windows directory and file structure.
+* [Release Structure](./developer/ReleaseStructure.html): Distance for Windows folder and file structure.

 Dependencies: